In Memoriam

 Mike at times could be a quiet, solitary person, and a romantic.

-He was an avid reader who loved to read non-fiction books about history, explorers, adventurers and biographies of great men.
+He was an avid reader who loved to read non-fiction books about history, explorers,

 Some of them included Genghis Khan, Attila the Hun and Chiang Kai Shek!